-Think about your colour design before preparing your pouring mix with FW Pouring Medium and System3, Aquaﬁne, or FW Acrylic Ink.
+Think about your colour design before preparing your paint pouring mix with FW Pouring Medium and System3, Aquaﬁne, or FW Acrylic Ink.

 Start preparing your pour in glasses or paper cups with a ratio of 1:3 medium to ink.

-Pour half of the ink into the medium and stir thoroughly with a pallet knife or stick.
+Pour half of the ink into the medium and stir thoroughly with a palette knife or stick.
 After stirring, ﬁnish adding the rest of the ink and stir until you are happy with the ﬂuidity and colour intensity.

 For a traditional cup pour, premix your colours and add each one to the desired surface separately.
 You can keep adding colours until you are happy with the ﬁnished product.